Dumb Witness: Plot summary

-Bella later leaves her husband Jacob, on the implication he bullies her, taking the children with her.
-After Lawson helps hide them in a hotel, Poirot moves her to another on fear of a second murder; before he does, he gives her a summary of Miss Arundell's death.
+Bella later leaves her Greek husband Jacob, on the implication he bullies her, taking the children with her.
+After Miss Lawson helps hide them in a hotel, Poirot moves her to another for fear of a second murder; before he does, he gives her a summary of Miss Arundell's death.
 The next day, Bella is found dead from an overdose of sleeping medication.

-Poirot soon brings together the surviving family members and reveals that Bella was the murderer.
-She hated her husband, never truly loving him, and sought to separate from him and keep her children in England.
-As she had no means to do so, she decided to kill her aunt to inherit her portion of her wealth.
-When her first attempt with the tripwire failed, she decided to switch one of her aunt's capsules for her liver troubles, with one filled with elemental phosphorus, knowing that her death from the poison would mimic the symptoms of liver failure.
+Bringing the surviving family members together, Poirot reveals Bella was the murderer.
+She hated her husband and sought to separate from him and keep her children in England.
+As she had no means to do so, she resolved to kill Miss Arundell to hasten her inheritance.
+When the attempt with the tripwire failed, she filled one of Miss Arundell's patent capsules with elemental phosphorus, knowing the poison would mimic the symptoms of liver failure.
 The aura witnessed by those attending the seance was due to the poison Miss Arundell had unknowingly consumed.

 When she found out her aunt changed her will and that Poirot had discovered the cause of her death, Bella found herself in a far worse quandary.
-She relinquished her children back to their father before committing suicide; the medication was originally intended to be used to murder Jacob, who was to be her second victim.
+She relinquished her children to their father before committing suicide; the medication was originally intended to be used to murder Jacob, who was to be her second victim.

-Poirot reveals that Lawson saw Bella on the night of Emily's fall, though in a mirror; the brooch's initials were reversed from that of "AT" – Arabella Tanios.
+Poirot reveals that Miss Lawson saw Bella on the night of Emily's fall, though in a mirror; the brooch's initials were reversed from that of "AT" – Arabella Tanios.
 The arsenic was stolen by Theresa, who intended to use it, but could not bear to do so in the end.
 A small sum of cash that went missing was later discovered to have been stolen by Charles; he knew his aunt had changed her will before her death.
-Knowing Emily wished for no scandal, Poirot honours this, while Lawson decides to share her inheritance with Theresa, Charles, and Bella's children.
+Knowing Emily wished for no scandal, Poirot honours this, while Miss Lawson decides to share her inheritance with Theresa, Charles, and Bella's children.
 Meanwhile, Poirot and Hastings find themselves returning home with Bob joining them.